During a bushfire, 95% of homes lost are due to Ember Attack!

 • Outer Zone which uses Soakers (Impacts) to wet a large area and increase the humidity of your property in a high fire danger period.

-• Inner Zone which uses Drencher Heads or Nozzles to throw up a shield of water around your home as the fire front approaches.
+• Inner Zone which uses Drencher Heads to throw up a shield of water around your home as the fire front approaches.

-• Flame Zone which uses window and wall drenchers to throw water directly onto your homes surfaces when the front arrives.
+• Flame Zone which uses drencher Nozzles to throw water directly onto your homes surfaces when the front arrives.

 All our spray heads have been designed with this strategy in mind.